Blog

 Texas Mutual Home Health Care in SW Fort Worth/Burleson, TX

-Texas Mutual Insurance Company is the largest workers' compensation insurance carrier in the state of Texas, covering hundreds of thousands of workers across industries ranging from construction and manufacturing to healthcare and logistics.
-Founded as a quasi-governmental entity and later converted to a domestic mutual insurance company, Texas Mutual exists specifically to provide workers' compensation coverage to Texas employers.
-Unlike national carriers such as Liberty Mutual workers comp divisions or Mutual of Omaha long term care insurance products, Texas Mutual operates exclusively within Texas and is deeply embedded in the state's workers' compensation system.
+Texas Mutual Insurance Company is the largest workers' compensation insurance carrier in Texas.
+It covers hundreds of thousands of workers across industries — construction, manufacturing, healthcare, logistics, and more.
+Founded as a quasi-governmental entity and later reorganized as a domestic mutual insurance company, Texas Mutual exists specifically to provide workers' comp coverage to Texas employers and injured workers.

 • Skilled nursing visits for wound assessment, dressing changes, suture removal, and infection monitoring